 Cal Cities supports maintaining maximum local flexibility in the area of contracting and contract negotiations.
-Cal Cities supports changes to the law that allow cities options to use design-build contracting and other innovations designed to bring efficiency to public contracting.
+Cal Cities supports changes to law that allow cities options to use design-build and progressive design build delivery methods and contracting and other innovative delivery methods to bring efficiency to public contracting.
 Cal Cities also supports contracting out with private entities to increase project delivery efficiency and affordability.